locatw/fasim/.clinerules/instructions.md

-# Factory Automation Simulator (Fasim) 指示書
+# Factory Automation Simulator (Fasim) Instructions

-## アプリケーションの概要
+## Application Overview

-アプリケーションの概要については README.md を参照してください。
+Please refer to README.md for the application overview.

-## コーディング
+## Coding

-- ソースコードのコメント
-  - コードから読み取れない情報をコメントに記載してください
+- Source code comments
+  - Comments should contain information that cannot be inferred from the code
-  - 自明なコメントは書かないでください
+  - Avoid self-evident comments
+  - All comments must be written in English